ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/server-side-model/index.md

 - **Lazy-Loading of Groups:** The grid will load the top level rows only.
 Children of groups are only loaded when the user expands the group.

-- **Infinite Scrolling:** When active, rows are read back from the server in blocks to provide the experience of infinite scrolling.
-This allows viewing very large datasets in the browser by only bringing back data one block at a time.
-Using Infinite Scrolling is an optional feature.
-It is possible to bring back all the data for a particular group level and then allow the grid to do Sorting and Filtering of the data in the browsers memory.
+- **Infinite Scrolling:** Rows are read back from the server in blocks to provide the experience of infinite scrolling.
+This allows viewing very large datasets in the browser by only bringing back data one block of data at a time.

 - **Server-Side Grouping, Pivot and Aggregation:** Because the data is coming back from the server one group level at a time, this allows you to do aggregation on the server, returning the aggregated results for the top level parent